-Let’s review the key characteristics of these two models — mandatory access control vs discretionary access control — and see what the differences are between MAC and DAC.
+Let’s review the key characteristics of these two models — mandatory access control vs discretionary access control — and see the differences between MAC and DAC.

 |Easy to use|

-This DAC vs MAC comparison shows that they’re very different access control models, suitable for different kinds of organizations.
+This mandatory vs discretionary access control comparison shows that they’re very different access control models, suitable for different kinds of organizations.
 DAC works well for organizations that require flexibility and user-friendly workflows.
 On the other hand, MAC is more suitable for organizations that work with highly sensitive data.

 Implement robust and flexible access management with Ekran System